 This Mainboard is a high performance personal computer mainboard.
-It is the Micro-ATX form-factor with both Slot 1 (optional) and Socket 370 designed on the board for different type of CPU package.
+It is the ATX form-factor with both Slot 1 and Socket 370 designed on the board for different package of CPU.
 The Intel® i810 chipset is chosen as the core logic of the mainboard to give the most outstanding performance and reliability.
-It is designed for 233, 266, 300, 333, 350, 366, 400, 433, 450, 466, 500, 550, 600MHz and higher speed PentiumTM II/!!! and CeleronTM processors
+It is designed for 233, 266, 300, 333, 350, 366, 400, 433, 450, 466, 500, 550MHz and higher speed PentiumTM II/!!! and CeleronTM processors

-There are several different Intel® 810 chipsets will be popular on this mainboard and it will have different features.
+There are several different Intel® i810 chipsets, which will be chosen for this mainboard and it will have different features.
 Please refer to the followings for the difference: